Ugrashravas/paniniprotocol/docs/dancing-goalposts.md

 ## Goalpost #2: "But Can You Read Jefferson’s Papers?"

 After the Constitution was deciphered (cleanly, and beyond the unicity distance), the response wasn’t acknowledgment.
 Instead, the challenge immediately pivoted to:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Reverse translate the Jefferson papers<br><br>They&#39;re from the same era.
 Let&#39;s see if you can preserve your junk assignment.<br><br>You should be able to read it with your assignment from the Constitution <a href="https://t.co/YvoY3qiSbG">https://t.co/YvoY3qiSbG</a></p>&mdash; Nana Siddharth (@NanaSiddharth) <a href="https://twitter.com/NanaSiddharth/status/1942551064793997600?ref_src=twsrc%5Etfw">July 8, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Frankly, this was almost insulting.

 The Jefferson papers use the same language, style, and vocabulary as the Constitution.
-If the system can handle one, it can handle the other.
+If our key can decipher one, it can handle the other.
 So rather than wasting time on Jefferson, we deciphered [his own tweet](https://x.com/Ugrashravas/status/1942565655590625370).

 For good measure, we also deciphered Twitter brainrot, which, given how different it is from standard English, effectively reads like a separate dialect.
 Naturally, it came out as a Dravidian dialect of Sanskrit:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Turns out to be a Dravidian spy for the Aryans concerned that the Aryans didn&#39;t show up at dawn to invade his IVC fort <a href="https://t.co/z3mNR9Ujow">pic.twitter.com/z3mNR9Ujow</a></p>&mdash; उ॒ग्रश्र॑वस् (@Ugrashravas) <a href="https://twitter.com/Ugrashravas/status/1942632943312146555?ref_src=twsrc%5Etfw">July 8, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 <br>

 And to round things off, we [deciphered Nietzsche, straight from the original German, into fluent, grammatical "Sanskrit"](https://x.com/Ugrashravas/status/1943143128032309745).
-Just to underscore that this was no ordinary key, but one revealed by Jefferson himself.
+Just to underscore what divinely revealed keys are capable of.

-While this particular challenge came from his followers and not Yajnadevam himself, it was just the opening act.
+While this particular challenge came from his followers and not YD himself, it was just the opening act.
 The real goalpost gymnastics were still to come, courtesy of Yajnadevam directly.

 ## Goalpost #3: "But What About These Specific Words?"